THE FEAST

 22. For as in Adam all die, even so in Christ all shall be made alive.

-23. But each one in his own order: Christ the firstfruits, afterward those who are Christ's at His coming.
+23. But each one in his own order: Christ the Firstfruits, afterward those who are Christ's at His coming.

 Jesus is called "the Firstfruits of those that rise from the dead".
 (I Corinthians 15:20) Three days and nights after His crucifixion and early in the morning Jesus rose again from the grave.
 The Resurrection of Jesus came on the first day of the week.
 That day happened to be the 17th of Nisan, right on the Feast of Firstfruits.
 Note that the sabbath or 'high day" of the first day of the seven days of Unleavened Bread is then followed by a regular weekly seventh day sabbath, (or Saturday).
 There were two Sabbaths back to back that year, which was 32 A.D.